 - 7. I agree that neither this General Release, nor the furnishing of the consideration for this General Release, shall be deemed or construed at any time to be an admission by the Company, any Released Party or myself of any improper or unlawful conduct. - 8.
 I agree that I will forfeit all amounts payable by the Company pursuant to Section 3 of the Agreement if I challenge the validity of this General Release; provided that this forfeiture shall not apply with respect to challenges regarding the validity of any waiver or release under the Age Discrimination in Employment Act of 1967.
-I also agree that if I violate this General Release by suing the Company or the other Released Parties, I will pay all costs and expenses of defending against the suit incurred by the Released Parties, including reasonable attorneys' fees, and return all payments received by me pursuant to Section 3 of the Agreement. - 9.
-I agree not to criticize, denigrate or otherwise disparage the Company, its past and present investors, officers, directors or employees or its affiliates, provided, that nothing in this Section 9 shall limit my response to questions on any and all subjects from the Company's Chief Executive Officer, members of its board of directors, its legal counsel or my own legal counsel, or as otherwise required by law.
+I also agree that if I violate this General Release by suing the Company or the other Released Parties, I will pay all costs and expenses of defending against the suit incurred by the Released Parties, including reasonable attorneys' fees, and return all payments received by me pursuant to Section 3 of the Agreement. - 9 I agree not to criticize, denigrate or otherwise disparage the Company, its past and present investors, officers, directors or employees or its affiliates, provided, that nothing in this Section 9 shall limit my response to questions on any and all such subjects from the Company's Chief Executive Officer, members of its board of directors, its legal counsel or my own legal counsel, or as otherwise required by law.
 I further agree to keep all confidential and proprietary information about the past or present business affairs of the Company and its affiliates confidential unless a prior written release from the Company is obtained.
-I further agree that as of the date hereof, I have returned to the Company, or will return to the Company on such future date specified by the Company, any and all property, tangible or intangible, relating to its business, which I possessed or had control over at any time (including, but not limited to, company-provided credit cards, building or office access cards, keys, computer equipment, manuals, files, documents, records, software, customer data base and other data) ("Company Property") and that I shall not retain any copies, compilations, extracts, excerpts, summaries or other notes of any such manuals, files, documents, records, software, customer data base or other data ("Company Data"), except for such Company Property and Company Data that (x) the Company states are necessary for me to perform work under the Independent Contractor Agreement that I am entering into with the Company and (y) that I notify the Company are necessary for me to perform work under an independent contractor agreement that I enter into with any party or parties approved in advance by the Company's Chief Executive Officer and which owes obligations of confidentiality to the Company.
-I further agree that I will not dispose of any Company Property or Company Data without the prior consent of the Company.
+I further agree that as of the date hereof, I have returned to the Company and all property, tangible or intangible, relating to its business, which I possessed or had control over at any time (including, but not limited to, company-provided credit cards, building or office access cards, keys, computer equipment, manuals, files, documents, records, software, customer data base and other data) and that I shall not retain any copies, compilations, extracts, excerpts, summaries or other notes of any such manuals, files, documents, records, software, customer data base or other data.
 In addition, the Defend Trade Secrets Act of 2016 provides the following immunity rights: (a) an individual shall not be held criminally or civilly liable under any federal or state trade secret law for the disclosure of a trade secret that is made either (i) in confidence to a federal, state, or local government official, either directly or indirectly, or to an attorney, and solely for the purpose of reporting or investigating a suspected violation of law, or (ii) in a complaint or other document filed in a lawsuit or other proceeding, if such filing is made under seal; and (b) an individual who files a lawsuit for retaliation by an employer for reporting a suspected violation of law may disclose the employer's trade secret to the attorney of the individual and use the trade secret information in the court proceeding if the individual files any document containing the trade secret under seal and does not disclose the trade secret, except pursuant to court order.
-Nothing in this Section 9 shall limit or be interpreted in a manner that would limit my ability to perform consulting work for any party or parties approved in advance by the Company's Chief Executive Officer so long as I act in compliance with this Section 9.